 Due to the success of the culinary programs, YTI decided to purchase a 52,000 square-foot facility located at 3050 Hempland Road, Lancaster, PA, to accommodate its growing student population.
 Also, the new location provides the opportunity to add additional programs.
 In the fall of 2003, YTI closed the Mt.
 Joy locations and opened the Lancaster campus.

 Due to strong market demands, the allied health division was created and started its first program, Medical Assistant in July 2004.
-Also in July 2004, the Public Safety & Security Administration (since renamed Criminal Justice & First Response) program began at the Lancaster campus.
 The Medical Office Assistant program started its first students in October 2004.
 Medical Coding was added in October 2005 and Dental Assisting in October 2006.

 In 2006, the school changed its name to YTI Career Institute.
 Also in 2006, YTI purchased the Computer Learning Network schools in Altoona and the Capital Region.